What Is Ginger?

 Ginger is a flowering tropical plant that grows in China, India, Africa, the Caribbean, and other warm climates.
-The root of the ginger plant is well known as a spice and flavoring.
+The root of the ginger plant is well-known as a spice and flavoring.
 It's been a traditional remedy in many cultures for thousands of years.

 Ginger is a common folk treatment for upset stomach and nausea.
 There's evidence that it helps.